 WHY IT WORKS

-Spatial poverty maps and community wealth ranking identify households with the greatest needs
+Spatial poverty maps,community wealth ranking, and verification surveys to identify households with the greatest needs

-Enterprise-specific training, financial literacy and awareness building on critical issues
+Enterprise-specific training and awareness building on social issues

 Engage the community as a positive influence on participants’ lives, creating easier access to mainstream services